 We recognize the potential each employee brings to China Bank, and we are committed to help them realize this potential to its fullest.
-We have a multifaceted approach to employee development which includes an orientation program for new employees and various role-specific and general training and development programs to continuously enhance our people's hard and soft skills.
-Through the China Bank Academy and our e-learning platform, employees have access to various leadership, marketing, personal development, technical, and other training programs and courses.
+We have a multifaceted approach to employee development which includes role-specific and general training and development programs to continuously enhance our people's hard and soft skills.
+Through the China Bank Academy and our e-learning platform, employees have access to various of leadership, marketing, personal development, technical, and other training programs and courses.
 As needed, we also sponsor employees' external training.
-In 2020, we recorded 203,573 training hours and over P14 million in training expenses.
+In 2020, we recorded 203,573 training hours and over P14 million on training expenses.
 For our employees' safety, all training programs beginning March 2020 were conducted online.